Placeholder-Software/Dissonance/docs/Basics/Choosing-A-Network.md

 ### Mirror

-[Mirror](https://assetstore.unity.com/packages/tools/network/mirror-129321?aid=1100lJDF) is a community built replacement for UNet.
-Mirror supports several different network backends, the default (Telepathy) uses TCP which is _not_ suitable for voice chat.
-Instead you should use Ignorance or LiteNetLibTransport (these are both very easy to install). **If you are just starting out with Unity networking, this is our recommendation**.
+[Mirror](https://assetstore.unity.com/packages/tools/network/mirror-129321?aid=1100lJDF) is a community built replacement for UNet. **If you are just starting out with Unity networking, this is our recommendation**.

  - [Discord](https://discord.gg/8pmJkfH)
  - Client/Server